 Avoid aggressive driving habits, such as rapid acceleration or hard braking

-Drive in a way that minimizes wear and tear on the brakes (See Also: How to Get Rid of Service Trailer Brake System?
-Simplify Your Maintenance)
+Drive in a way that minimizes wear and tear on the brakes (See Also: When I Brake Car Pulls to the Left?
+What’s Causing It)

 Recap